 Our land, and our connection to it, is disappearing.
 Whether rural or urban, there’s a constant struggle between conserving and developing a rich and beautiful piece of land.
 Fortunately, the property that was the Polston Elementary school has become the Rio Grande Farm Park, formerly the Healthy Living Park.

-Get Involved: Spring 2017 Event Schedule
+Get Involved: Spring into Summer 2017 Event Schedule

 We have plenty of events planned for April and May.
 Check out the schedule.